MangelMaxime/Nacara/docs/content/plugins/themes/default/customising.md

 }
 ```

-This reaches the controls a plugin owns, such as the search box, because they read the same tokens.
+Every component reads these tokens, including the controls a plugin owns such as the search box.

 The navbar is painted at `--nacara-navbar-opacity`, `85%`, over `--nacara-navbar-blur`, `8px`, of
 backdrop blur.
 Set the opacity to `100%` for a solid bar.

-Below 860px the navbar's end widgets move into the menu drawer, where they take the page's colours.

 ### Controls